bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 It isn't meant for the masses who want tons of configurable options in the admin (although it will work and look fine out of the box).
 Many use this plugin with the default styling because it is so light-weight and good-looking.

-For the developer who wants the functionality and being able to convenietly override the styles in the theme without bloat—here's a plugin for you.
+For the developer who wants the functionality and being able to conveniently override the styles in the theme without bloat—here's a plugin for you.
 You have filters and actions available to you at every step of the process.

 ## Configuration
 The plugin works out of the box with minimal settings.
 However here are a few things you will probably want to be aware about.

 ### Set the policy link
-You can set the URL to the cookie policy page in the customizer under the "Site Identity" section.
+You can set the URL to the cookie policy page in the customizer under the "Cookie Banner" section, or use the filter `ilcc_policy_url` to return your own link.

-### Custom Styling
+### Changing/disabling the styling
-Out of the box, the plugin includes a lightweight stylesheet.
+Out of the box, the plugin includes a lightweight stylesheet with two placement options (top & overlay).
 If you don't want to use our default coloring, you can easily prevent us from including the styles.

 Just define the following filter somewhere in your code, such as the theme functions.php file:

     apply_filters( 'ilcc_load_stylesheet', '__return_false' );

+Additionally, for quick theming to your theme's custom colors, we support a series of CSS variables set on `body.has-ilcc-banner` like so:

+    body.has-ilcc-banner {
+        --ilcc-background-color: #282b2d;
+        --ilcc-text-color: #ccc;
+        --ilcc-link-color: #ccc;
+        --ilcc-link-color-hover: #fff;
+        --ilcc-banner-spacing: 1.4rem 0;
+        --ilcc-close-button: #474d50;
+        --ilcc-close-button-hover: #666;
+        --ilcc-close-button-text: white;
+        --ilcc-close-button-hover-text: white;
+        --ilcc-button-radius: 4px;
+    }

+If you would like to add your own style in addition to the two offered, you can override the style setting with the `ilcc_style` filter.
+This would let you style outside the two core positions.

 ### Changing the text and/or the button label.
-To change the text in the consent banner and/or the button label, there are two filters: ilcc_consent_text and ilcc_accept_text.
+You can change the the two lines of text and the button label from the customizer under the "Cookie Banner" section.
+Alternatively you can use a set of filters to return values before rendering.

+Modiyfing the title: `ilcc_consent_title`
+Modiyfing the text info: `ilcc_consent_text`
+Modiyfing the accept button label: `ilcc_accept_text`

 Just set their value somewhere in your code, such as in the functions.php file of your theme: